mgreenhough/PTT/Docs/README.md

 - Intuitive GUI accessible via locally hosted wifi hot spot and available without internet or cellular network connection
 - Compatible with "traditional" style handpiece's that use a simple grounded pin for PTT
 - Inbuilt debug 8 channel bipolar voltage analyser and UART detector operating on separate core
+- Provide use and productivity statistics through the GUI

 ## Who is it for?
 - Earthmovers